-To set the IP address within Windows Vista, do the following steps:
+To set the IP address within Windows Vista, complete the following steps:

 - 1. Click Start > Control Panel.

 - 2. Ensure Classic View is selected.

-- 3. Select Network and Sharing Center.
+- 3. Click Network and Sharing Center.

-- 4. Select View status in the Public network area.
+- 4. Click View status in the Public network area.

 - 5. Click Properties.

 - 6. If the Security window is shown, click Continue.

 - 7. Highlight Internet Protocol Version 4 and click Properties.

 - 8. Select Use the following IP address.

-- 9. Complete the IP address, Subnet mask, and Default gateway fields by using the values you recorded in "Accessing the ASMI using a web browser" on page 28 procedure.
+- 9. Complete the IP address, Subnet mask, and Default gateway fields by using the values you recorded in the "Accessing the ASMI using a Web browser" on page 32.

 - 10. Click OK > Close > Close.